DAIOS-AI/mindscript/README.md

 end
 ```

-has type `Int -> Int -> Int` (arguments are passed consumed one-by-one, producing
+has type `Int -> Int -> Int`, that is, arguments are consumed one-by-one,
-intermediate functions as results), and the following works:
+producing intermediate functions as results, and the following works:
 ```
 > sum(1, 3)
 4